Akash Provider FAQ and Guide

 #!/bin/bash

-# This script detects zombie processes and kills their parent processes.
+# This script detects zombie processes that are descendants of containerd-shim processes

 fi